 Our equipment requires periodic capital investment in maintenance, upgrades and refurbishment to maintain its competitiveness.
 The costs of components and labor have increased in the past and may increase in the future with increases in demand, which will require us to incur additional costs to upgrade any equipment we may acquire in the future.
 Our equipment typically does not generate revenue while it is undergoing maintenance, refurbishment or upgrades.
 Any maintenance, upgrade or refurbishment project for our assets could increase our indebtedness or reduce cash available for other opportunities.
 Further, such projects may require proportionally greater capital investments as a percentage of total asset value, which may make such projects difficult to finance on acceptable terms.
-To the extent we are unable to fund such projects, we may have less equipment available for service or our equipment may not be attractive to potential or current customers.
-Moreover, if the current period of low demand for our services and challenging business conditions in the energy sector generally persists for a prolonged period, we may be unable to make capital investments.
+To the extent we are unable to fund such projects, we may have less equipment available for our services and challenging business conditions in the energy sector generally persists for a prolonged period, we may be unable to make capital investments.
 Additionally, competition or advances in technology within our industry may require us to update our products and services.
 Such demands on our capital or reductions in demand and the increase in cost to maintain labor necessary for such maintenance and improvement, in each case, could have a material adverse effect on our business, financial condition and results of operations.